St. Patrick's Cathedral (New York City): Central gable and doors

 Above the central opening is a balustrade made of rich pierced tracery; it contains a row of niches, measuring 7.5 ft high, for statues.
 These niches are decorated by columns with foliage capitals and gablets, with tracery and finials.
 The niches depict six archangels: Michael, Gabriel, Uriel, Raphael, Chamuel, and Jophiel.
 Above these niches is a rose window, measuring 26 ft in diameter and designed by Charles Connick.
 The rose window is blue with red, green, white, and gold panels.
 The window depicts eight types of leaves at its center, as well as trefoils with white doves.
 The main gable is carried up to the roof lines, terminating at a cornice with crockets that support a foliated cross.
 On either side of the jambs of the central window are buttresses, terminated by pinnacles, and between these and the buttresses of the tower are rich Gothic panels, terminated by crocketed gablets.

-Just inside the entrance doors, within the narthex, is What’s So Funny About Peace, Love, and Understanding, a mural by Adam Cvijanovic that depicts immigrants arriving in New York City.
+Just inside the entrance doors, within the narthex, is Adam Cvijanovic's mural What's So Funny About Peace, Love, and Understanding, which depicts immigrants arriving in New York City.
 The mural consists of 12 panels each measuring 21 ft high.
 The upper right corner of the mural depicts religious figures seen at the Apparition at Knock in 1879, while the rest of the artwork depicts both 19th-century immigrants from Ireland and modern-day immigrants from around the world.
 The mural is largely decorated in a blue palette, and gold and platinum strokes depict the rain that fell during the Apparition at Knock.